How to Bake Bread Easily: Recipe and Tips

 Picture this scene: a mother and two little children in a kitchen.
 All are kneading dough, and after it has risen they shape it into rings.
-The mother pops the rings into a pan of boiling water for a few minutes and afterwards the kids arrange the rings on a baking tray.
+The mother pops the rings into a pan of boiling water for a few minutes and afterward, the kids arrange the rings on a baking tray.
 Some are beautiful rounds, some oddly shaped, but they all go into the oven.
 When bagels are ready the kids eagerly eat the food they have made.

 This was my kids’ introduction to bread.
 The bagels weren't perfect, but my girls remember that day with pleasure and they still enjoy baking.
-In particular they both find it soothing if they don’t feel well.
-My twelve year old gets the urge to bake muffins or cookies, but for her thirteen year-old sister it’s kneading dough that does the trick, and she made the bread in the photographs shown here.
+In particular, they both find it soothing if they don’t feel well.
+My twelve-year-old gets the urge to bake muffins or cookies, but for her thirteen-year-old sister it’s kneading dough that does the trick, and she made the bread in the photographs shown here.
 They had no idea that baking bread was supposed to be difficult or shrouded in mystique and so they developed confidence that they could bake, and that the results don’t need to be perfect.

 Sorbitan Allergy Alert